audeering/audb/docs/dependencies.rst

 in a dependency table in a file :file:`db.csv` for every version of a database.

-You request a :class:`audb.Dependencies` object with:
+You request a :class:`audb.Dependencies` object with :func:`audb.dependencies`.

 .. jupyter-execute::

     deps = audb.dependencies('emodb', version='1.1.0')

-You can see all entries with
+You can see all entries by calling the returned object.

 .. jupyter-execute::

     deps()

-or request certain aspects, e.g.
+You can also use it to request certain aspects, e.g.

 .. jupyter-execute::

     deps.duration('wav/03a01Fa.wav')

+See :class:`audb.Dependencies` for all available methods.